Student Rights and Responsibilities

-- Official transcripts showing scores at the ACE minimums or above will be awarded credit with an “S” (satisfactory) grade.
+- Official score reports at the accepted minimum or above will be awarded credit with an “S” (satisfactory) grade.
 This grade is not used for calculation of the student’s grade point average.
 The number of credits awarded per test is determined by the Admissions and Registration Office in partnership with faculty.

 - There is no limit to the number of credits that may be granted and applied toward an FVCC degree although some programs may require letter grades for degree completion.